Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

     Some older versions of Anki (2.1.49 and below) require a hack to the Anki-Connect config for certain features within the card to work.
-    In particular, Anki-Connect is used for the Kanji Hover feature and the "Open Extra Info on New Card" feature.
+    In particular, Anki-Connect is used for the "Kanji Hover" feature and the "Open Fields on New Card" feature.

     To make those features work,
     add `"null"` to the `webCorsOriginList` list in the Anki-Connect config file.